MahmoudKhaled98/ANOVA-Analysis-of-Marketing-Campaigns/README.md

 **The Interpretation of the Coefficient Estimates**

-The coefficient for the `Low` TV category `-1.2555` indicates that sales are approximately `71.51%` lower compared to the `High` category, while the `Medium` category `-0.4211` has sales about `34.4%` lower than "`High` Both coefficients are statistically significant with `p-values < 0.0001`, meaning the differences in sales between the categories are not due to random chance.
+The coefficient for the `Low` TV category `-1.2555` indicates that sales are approximately `71.51%` lower compared to the `High` category, while the `Medium` category `-0.4211` has sales about `34.4%` lower than `High` Both coefficients are statistically significant with `p-values < 0.0001`, meaning the differences in sales between the categories are not due to random chance.
 Thus, the `TV` categories have a significant impact on sales in the model.

 ( Note: The percentage is calculated by this formula because the dependent variable was log transformed: (e^-0.4211−1)×100 ).